Monday, October 21, 2024

 And, as for being anti-war, another statement that was made about Trump, let us look at the facts:

-The point is not that Trump was so much worse than other presidents or to state that what he did was wrong, but rather, that any perception that he could be considered anti-war or unique in his stance towards new war, is false and complete delusion.
+The point is not that Trump was so much worse than other presidents or to judge the morality of what he did, but rather, that any perception that he could be considered anti-war or unique in his stance towards new war, is false and complete delusion.

 Biden signed the largest bi-partisan infrastructure bill in a generation; Trump had tried during his term, and failed.
 The bill is a resounding success